Indiana Court Records

 IndianaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IndianaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Where to Find Indiana Inmate Records
+Find Indiana Inmate Records

 Inmate records in Indiana are catalogs that detail the data, holding facility, visits, and status of a convicted individual.
 Inmate files begin the minute an arrest takes place.
 It officially starts with local enforcement authorities writing up a rap sheet and then passing those records to other agencies that take possession of the prisoner.
-Inmate records in Indiana are the sole responsibility of the Indiana department of corrections (IDOC) and the sheriff’s department in each county.
+Inmate records in Indiana are the sole responsibility of the Indiana Department of Corrections (IDOC) and the sheriff's department in each county.

 Are Incarceration Records Public Information in Indiana?